microsoftgraph/msgraph-sdk-powershell/src/Devices.ServiceAnnouncement/Devices.ServiceAnnouncement/docs/v1.0/Get-MgServiceAnnouncementMessageAttachmentArchive.md

 # Get-MgServiceAnnouncementMessageAttachmentArchive

 ## SYNOPSIS
-Get media content for the navigation property messages from admin
+Get attachmentsArchive for the navigation property messages from admin

 ## SYNTAX